This course is offered in an online setting.

 The course consists of a week’s workload, but is stretched out to two weeks to accommodate those who will be partaking the course remotely while working.
 You will have four weeks (5 to 30 July 2021) to access the course materials through an online platform and write the paper if you want to earn credits.
 Upon completion, you will have deepened your knowledge in the histories and theories of artistic production.

-Students who wish to take this course should have some academic training, as there will be substantial readings and intensive discussions.
-This course is also suitable for MA and PhD students who wish to apply historical remaking as a methodology and learn practical skills, as no previous experience in artistic production and making is required.
+Students who wish to take this course should have some academic training, as there will be substantial readings.
+This course is also suitable for MA and PhD students who wish to apply performative methods as a methodology and learn practical skills, as no previous experience in artistic production and making is required.
 However, course credits can only be issued at a bachelor's level.

-This course introduces participants to several historical materials and techniques in the visual and decorative arts before the nineteenth century through engaging with the methodology of remaking.
+This course introduces participants to several historical materials and techniques in the visual and decorative arts before the nineteenth century by engaging with performative methods.

-Earning course credit is optional.
-To get credits, students need to complete the following assignments in addition to the attendance and participation of the course.
-Students will take fieldnotes during lab sessions.
-Students will also conduct research and write an essay of 3,000 words after the week of activities on their own time.
-Instructions and expectations of the essay will be communicated closer to the first day of the course, and students can discuss their ideas for the essay with the course director in person during the week or through email afterwards.
-All assignments should be submitted before 31.07.2020.
+- Students will conduct research and write an essay of 3,000 words.
+Instructions and expectations of the essay will be communicated closer to the first day of the course, and students can discuss their ideas for the essay with the course director through video calls or email exchanges;

 - All assignments should be submitted before 30 July 2021.

 The course fee includes the materials and tools in the starter kit, the cost of shipping the kit, access to readings and videos, and tutoring sessions with the course instructor(s).

 - Applications are reviewed on a rolling basis.
 As space is limited, interested participants are advised to apply as soon as possible.